Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Your website must have clear navigation and an easy, obvious way to contact you.

-- For certain countries, your domain must be of a certain age before approval is considered.
+- For certain countries, your domain must be of a certain age before any application is even possible.

 - Naturally, your site must have a substantial amount of content.
-Take note that few people can say for sure what that quantity actually is
+Take note that few people can say for sure what that quantity should is.

 - You must not have any form of adult or contentious content.

-- Needless to say, you must have a minimum amount of traffic.
+- Needless to say, you must have a minimum amount of daily traffic.
 Your chances are really grim, to say the least, if you are getting two to three visitors a day.
 (While debatable, a guideline would between 50 to 100)

-Google AdSense is an advertising business, not an online service.
-This seems silly for me to highlight.
-However, take a look at rejection queries in AdSense’s official forum, and you’d agree way too many people fail to note the difference.
+AdSense is an advertising business, not an online service.
+This might seem silly of me to highlight, but take a look at rejection queries in AdSense’s official forum, and you’d soon agree that way too many people fail to note the difference.

 Making this situation more challenging is the fact that Google AdSense is the most successful online advertising entity ever.
-Their own website proudly states they have millions of successful publishers.
+The AdSense website proudly states they have millions of successful publishers.
 Thanks to that, they can afford to be very fussy over who they pick as partners.
-In fact, I would say they need to, if only to preserve their premier status.
+In fact, they need to, if only to preserve their premier status.

-Again, why do I harp on this?
-Because this is the single most important truth to acknowledge when striving for AdSense approval.
+Again, why do I highlight this?
+Because this is the single most important and painful truth to acknowledge when applying for AdSense approval.
 Everything else stands on this.
-Everything else revolves around this.
 To know why, please read on.

-On the official AdSense forum, I regularly see bloggers and webmasters demanding to know why their applications were rejected when they have tons of “original,” “well-written,” interesting content.
+On Google’s official forum, I regularly see bloggers and webmasters demanding to know why their applications were rejected when they have tons of “original,” “well-written,” interesting content.

-Many of these receive scathing replies, if any response at all.
-I originally sympathized with these applicants, that is, till I realised what everyone else is trying to put across.
+These complaints typically receive scathing replies, if any response at all.
+I originally sympathized with these applicants.
+Then I understood what everyone else is trying to put across.

-To again use the job application analogy, having interesting, original content is but the bare minimum.
-It’s a case of fulfilling the conditions leading to a job interview.
+To use the job application analogy again, having interesting and original content is but the bare minimum.
+It’s again a case of only fulfilling the minimum conditions leading to a job interview.
 There is still the actual interview to survive.

-To relate to what I mentioned above, remember that Google AdSense is a very successful advertising business.
-It already has tens of thousands of high-traffic, well-performing sites covering these popular topics.
+To further relate to what I mentioned in (1), remember that you are negotiating with a very successful online advertising business.
+It already has tens of thousands of high-traffic, well-performing sites covering popular topics.
 Why would it need another one?

-Realistically speaking too, what are the chances of a new website competing against these top global sites?
+Realistically speaking, what are the chances of a new website competing against these top global sites too?
 Especially when the new site is repeating the same points albeit in a different style of writing.

-Now, I must emphasise I’m NOT saying there are dead topics and unsuitable for monetization.
-I’m also not saying you have no chance of an AdSense approval if you are a tech blogger, movie reviewer, etc. What I’m imploring you to do is to individualise your writing perspective.
+But don’t get me wrong, I am not saying popular topics are dead topics and unsuitable for monetization.
+I’m also not saying you have no chance of getting AdSense approval if you write for a competitive niche.
+What I’m imploring you to do is to individualize your writing perspective.

 In other words, the old journalistic trick of changing coverage angle.

-The gist of it, do whatever you must to stand out from other applicants.
-While it still wouldn’t guarantee AdSense approval, know that your chances are at least enhanced.
+The gist of it, do whatever you must to stand out from the crowd.
+While it still wouldn’t guarantee immediate or fast Google AdSense approval, know that your chances are at least improved.

 This is a dicey area.
-Made worse by Google being painfully minimalistic when mentioning it in its policies and guidelines.
+Made worse by Google being painfully minimalistic about copyright requirements in its policies and guidelines.

 Made even worse by the fact that the Internet is flooded with all sorts of conflicting information and examples.

 I’m no copyright expert, but I can assure you that even a lawyer wouldn’t be able to give you the complete picture because many situations are a matter of who can debate better.
-(I’ve encountered such situations in my full-time job) Thus, I can only provide the following recommendations.
-All revolve around avoiding copyright infringements like the plague.
+(I’ve encountered many such situations in my day job) Thus, I can only provide the following recommendations.
+All involve avoiding copyright infringements like the plague.

-- Never, ever, use images directly downloaded from Google, Bing or Yahoo image searches.
-The default is that you do not have the permission to use any.
+- Never, ever, use images directly downloaded from Google, Bing, or Yahoo image searches.
+The international legal default is that you do not have permission to use any.

-- Even if you have received explicit permission, you should still attribute ownership and be ready to remove the material.
+- Even if you have received explicit permission for image use, you should still attribute ownership and be ready to remove the material if requested.
 (The latter should be clearly mentioned in your copyright policy)

 - If an image requires you to buy it before usage, do so or forgo it.
 Do not use the comp or preview version i.e. the low-resolution version with watermarks.

-- All screenshots, trailers, excerpts of games, movies, performances, etc, belong to their respective content creators.
-Most content creators tolerate the use of such material in reviews and write-ups because they practice a policy of let’s-not-antagonise audiences-and-fans.
-That said, they still have the legal right to demand for their materials to be removed from your website, should they want to.
-As a precaution, be prepared to do so and always attribute ownership clearly.
-Do not foolishly rely on examples of other people getting away with it too, always assume that you wouldn’t.
-In short, do not ever give Google AdSense a reason to frown on your content.
+- All screenshots, trailers, and excerpts of games, movies, performances, etc, belong to their respective content creators.
+Most content creators tolerate the use of such material in reviews and write-ups because they practice a policy of let’s-not-antagonize-audiences-and-fans.
+That said, they still have the legal right to demand their materials be removed from your website, should they want to.
+As a precaution, be prepared to do so and always attribute ownership.

 - Many people cite “Fair Use” to defend themselves when debating copyright.
-With all due respect, I think few of us can actually define what Fair Use is in the legal world.
-Strictly speaking, Fair Use involves the situations of using copyrighted materials for “commentary, search engines, criticism, parody, news reporting, research, and scholarship.”
-All these become incredibly murky when in the midst of academic commenting, you’re making money from ads.
-Again, to play it safe, attribute proper ownership.
-Make it clear as well that you are always willing to remove all such materials if requested.
+With all due respect, I think few of us can actually legally define what Fair Use is.
+Formally speaking, the term strictly involves situations of using copyrighted materials for “commentary, search engines, criticism, parody, news reporting, research, and scholarship.”
+All these words become incredibly murky when in the midst of academic commentary, you’re making money from ads.
+Again, play it safe by attributing proper ownership.
+Make it clear too that you are always willing to remove all such materials if requested.

 - Naturally, you are really going to worry Google AdSense if every page of your site is using some sort of copyrighted material standing on the Fair Use doctrine.
 Avoid that.

-- Be careful with plagiarism of words.
-Follow the journalistic practice of using inverted commas when direct quoting, and keep such quotations at a minimum.
-Rephrasing a-swanky-hotel into a-hotel-that-feels-swanky is also still plagiarism.
+- Follow the journalistic practice of using inverted commas when direct quoting, and keep such quotations at a minimum.
+Know too that rephrasing a-swanky-hotel into a-hotel-that-feels-swanky is still plagiarism.
 Such word repositioning is nowhere near being original content.

 4. Fourth Crucial Area to Note: You Must Have Substantial Organic Traffic I.E. SEO Traffic

-There are various online debates involving this.
-I’m firmly of the belief that search engine traffic is a must for Google AdSense approval.
+There are many online debates about this.
+In short, I believe that natural search engine traffic is an absolute must for quick Google AdSense approval.

 Not to say other forms of traffic are unimportant.
 However, the priority is always search engine traffic.

 Some would argue against this.
-A common challenge is the question of what’s so wrong with social media traffic?
-Wouldn’t the traffic brought in by an influencer posting on his or her Facebook account promise great conversion?
+A common challenge is the question of, what’s so wrong with social media traffic?
+Wouldn’t traffic brought in by an influencer posting on his or her Facebook account promise great conversion?

+The answer is yes.
 Yet, let’s be brutally honest.
-How many applicants are influencers when applying for AdSense approval?
+How many applicants are successful influencers when applying for approval?

 There’s also the fact that social media traffic is almost inevitably in the form of temporary spikes.
 Within days it dwindles.
-The moment the applicant stops promoting actively on social media channels, overall traffic begins to drop too.
+The moment the applicant stops promoting on social media channels, overall traffic plunges.

-To put it in another way, AdSense values traffic that is natural, organic, and without the need for the applicant to constantly manage some sort of promotion.
+To put it in another way, Google AdSense values traffic that is without the need for the applicant to constantly manage some sort of promotion.
 It values organic traffic that would grow by itself over time too.
-In turn, SEO is the foremost method to achieving this.
-This is the actual reason why strong SEO is paramount for any site applying for approval.
+In turn, SEO is the foremost method to achieving such organic traffic.
+This is the actual reason why significant SEO traffic is paramount for any site applying for approval.
 For that matter, any other advertisement network too.

-In addition, it greatly helps if your search engine traffic is primarily tier one in nature.
-Tiers are used to differentiate the geographical origins of online traffic, with tier one traffic typically being from the US, UK, and Canada.
-Advertisers pay most for tier one traffic.
-Having plenty of tier one traffic thus translates to a simple case of you being more profitable.
-More attractive too for Google to grant you a non-hosted AdSense account approval.
+In addition, it greatly helps too if your search engine traffic is primarily, tier-one in nature.
+Tiers are used to differentiate the geographical origins of online traffic, with tier-one traffic typically being from the US, UK, and Canada.